MicrosoftDocs/azure-dev-docs/articles/java/get-started-intelligent-app-chat.md

 ## Prerequisites

-A [development container](https://containers.dev/) environment is available with all dependencies required to complete this quickstart.
+A [development container](https://containers.dev/) environment is available with all dependencies required to complete this article.
 You can run the development container in GitHub Codespaces (in a browser) or locally using Visual Studio Code.

-To use this quickstart, you need the following prerequisites:
+To use this article, you need the following prerequisites:

 #### [Codespaces (recommended)](#tab/github-codespaces)